I’ve been working as a strength coach for endurance athletes for many years.

 Benefits Of Strength Training For Triathletes

-There are three main areas that strength training impacts for triathletes.
+There are three main areas that strength training or endurance exercise for running that impacts triathletes.

 During various phases of the swim, bike, and run stages, an athlete will feel a burn build-up.
 That burn comes from lactic acid, and the more lean mass you have, the more you can distribute lactic acid and reduce the burn .